- June 4, 2018

 - Strict liability: The auto part or product was inherently dangerous and this led to injury.

 - Misrepresentation or fraud: There was deceptive marketing or concealment of a danger.

 Consumers who have been injured by a defective product, such as a vehicle keyless entry system, should remember they have legal rights.

 Contact a Los Angeles Product Liability Attorney Now

-Neale & Fhima has many years of experience holding auto manufacturers responsible if they manufacture a product that leads to personal injury or death.
+Neale & Fhima has many years of experience as personal injury lawyers, holding auto manufacturers responsible if they manufacture a product that leads to personal injury or death.
 If you have been injured by a defective or dangerous keyless entry system on a vehicle, please contact our law offices today for a complimentary consultation.
 We serve all of Los Angeles and Orange counties.